aimms/how-to/Articles/338/338-viewing-schedules-different-scenarios.rst

     ep_ReferenceTopCase = Select Schedule for top
     ep_ReferenceBottomCase = Select Schedule for bottom

-Step 2: Cache the data for showing schedules
+Cache data for schedules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The WebUI requires identifier references for the start and duration of the Gantt Charts; that is data that is stored in the model.
 Thus we need to cache data from the cases selected to the model.
-The AIMMS modeling languages provides the so-called dot-notation to refer to data in cases as follows:
+The AIMMS modeling languages uses dot-notation to refer to data in cases as follows:

 .. code-block:: aimms
     :linenos: